Become An Inspector

 Qualifications & Experience:

-- High School diploma or GED equivalent preferred and a minimum of 1 year experience conducting home inspections, general construction experience or the equivalent of knowledge skills and abilities.
-Candidate must pass pre-employment assessment that evaluates baseline comprehension of residential construction principles.
+- High School diploma or GED equivalent preferred.
+Candidate must pass a pre-employment assessment that evaluates baseline comprehension of residential construction principles.

 - Demonstrated proficiency in basic math and computer skills required.